vvvy/webhdfs-rs/README.md

 NOTE: This is a work in progress.
 Currently some basic functionality is implemented.

-NOTE: This is Alpha phase software, and thus is unstable.
+NOTE: This is Alpha phase software.
 APIs will change towards version 1.0.

-## Building and tesing
+## Building and testing

 ```
 cargo test --lib -- --nocapture